 But for most store owners, sales help you convert better.
-There is a lot of psychology around how to discount your products.
+There is a lot of psychology on how to discount your products.
 For example, offering a buy one get the second 50% off may be more effective than a higher discount on one product even if the price value is the same.

-Sales Promotion Examples and Tips:
+Sales Promotion Tips:

 Ript Apparel has a Daily Deals section on their website.
 Each day, they present three new products at a discounted price.
 They use urgency to drive their sales as they expire within 24 hours.
 By hosting a sale each day, it helps encourage people to keep coming back to the site to find a great deal.
-By changing the products each day, it keeps the content fresh so people want to come back the next day.
+By changing the products each day, it keeps the content fresh, so people want to go back the next day.

 On Miss Selfridge’s sale section, their best selling items have a ‘Selling Fast’ or ‘Black Friday Offer’ icon on it to help create urgency.
 If you have items on sale, adding an icon for your best-sellers can help boost the performance of your sale.
 Since the products are already deeply discounted, it gives it an extra push to encourage the sale from the customer as customers may experience a fear of missing out (FOMO).

 4. List Expected Savings Beside The Product’s Price

 H&M approaches their sales section differently than most brands.
 At the right of the product photo, there’s a filter that tells you how much you’ll save if you buy that product.
 You can get an idea of total savings both in number and in percentage form.
 While this is the most commonly used sales promotion method, it may be worth testing out on your own store.